 I received my PhD from the University of Cambridge (King's College).
 The main area of my research is epistemology, especially social epistemology.
 My work centers on the value of knowledge and how epistemic language (e.g., 'knows', 'understands', 'rational') contributes to human cooperation, survival, and flourishing.
 Currently, I am writing a book on this topic titled What's the Point of Knowledge?
 I also work in cognitive science, ethics, and the philosophy of language.

-Before moving to London, I was a Bader Postdoctoral Fellow at Queen's University (2016-17), and a Postdoctoral Researcher and Project Manager for the $4.5 million Varieties of Understanding project at Fordham University in New York City (2013-16) .
+Before moving to London, I was a Bader Postdoctoral Fellow at Queen's University (2016-17) and Postdoctoral Researcher and Project Manager for the $4.5 million Varieties of Understanding project at Fordham University in New York City (2013-16) .
 In 2015, I was also one of four Young Philosophers selected to give talks at De Pauw University.

 - MANCEPT, Manchester, Sept 11-13, 2017.